 - Bona fide non-race-based factor, such as education training or experience.

-The “bona fide non-race-based factor” only applies if the pay difference is a “business necessity,” and only then if there is no other alternative business practice that meets the same goal.
-In short, it is difficult to meet any of the four exceptions.
+The “bona fide non-race-based factor” only applies if the pay difference is a “business necessity,” and only then if there is no alternative business practice that meets the same goal.
+This is a very high standard.
 Employers’ frequently-stated reasons for unequal pay—things we’ve heard include “we had to pay more to recruit him from a competitor,” or “the manager likes him”—are not legal justifications.

 Is it Legal for Employers to Ask for Salary History?